mlakolar/myWebSite/content/publication/chen-2020-provably/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2022-01-04T21:10:33.677721Z'
+publishDate: '2022-11-04T15:10:20.138737Z'
 publication_types:
-- '3'
+- '2'
-abstract: Training a classifier under fairness constraints has gotten increasing attention in the machine learning community thanks to moral, legal, and business reasons.
-  However, several recent works addressing algorithmic fairness have only focused on simple models such as logistic regression or support vector machines due to non-convex and non-differentiable fairness criteria across protected groups, such as race or gender.
-Neural networks, the most widely used models for classification nowadays, are precluded and lack theoretical guarantees.
-This paper aims to fill this missing but crucial part of the literature of algorithmic fairness for neural networks.
-  In particular, we show that overparametrized neural networks could meet the fairness constraints.
-The key ingredient of building a fair neural network classifier is establishing no-regret analysis for neural networks in the overparameterization regime, which may be of independent interest in the online learning of neural networks and related applications.
+abstract: Training a classifier under non-convex constraints has gotten increasing attention in the machine learning community thanks to its wide range of applications such as algorithmic fairness and class-imbalanced classification.
+However, several recent works addressing non-convex constraints have only focused on simple models such as logistic regression or support vector machines.
+Neural networks, one of the most popular models for classification nowadays, are precluded and lack theoretical guarantees.
+In this work, we show that overparameterized neural networks could achieve a near-optimal and near-feasible solution of non-convex constrained optimization problems via the project stochastic gradient descent.
+Our key ingredient is the no-regret analysis of online learning for neural networks in the overparameterization regime, which may be of independent interest in online learning applications.
-publication: '*Technical Report*'
+publication: '*Electronic Journal of Statistics 16(2)*'
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2012.15274
+doi: 10.1214/22-EJS2036
 ---